-The project at Banner Boswell Medical Center in Sun City, Arizona was part of a $106 million expansion to the existing hospital facility, including a new emergency department and patient tower.
+The project at Banner Boswell Medical Center in Sun City, Arizona was part of a multi-million dollar expansion to the existing hospital facility, including a new emergency department and patient tower.

 The medical facility had not undergone this large of a renovation in 30 years.
 The new ED increased capacity from 42 to 56 beds, allowing the department to care for up to 60,000 ED patients annually, representing a 25% increase.
 Construction of the six-story, 322,000-square-foot patient tower began in 2019 and was completed in 2021.